vuejs/vue-loader/README.md

 > [Webpack](http://webpack.github.io) loader for Vue.js components

-This loader allows you to write your components in this format:
+This is just a thin adaptor on top of [vue-component-compiler](https://github.com/vuejs/vue-component-compiler).
+It allows you to write your components in this format:

 ``` html
 // app.vue